CptPirx/AURSAD/README.md

   for sliding window data
 * Filtering the dataset
 * Removing undesired columns as outlined in the paper
-* 2 different types of labeling
+* 3 different types of labeling
     * Full sample labeling where loosening and tightening motions are labeled together
     * Separate sample labeling where loosening motion is given its own label
-* Dropping the loosening labels
+    * 'Tighten' sample labeling, when only the tihgtening parts of the whole process are labeled as normal/anomalies, loosening and movement parts of the motion get its own separate labels
 * Subsampling the data
-* Dimensionality reduction using PCA
+* Dimensionality reduction using PCA or ANOVA F-values
 * One-hot label encoding
 * Zero padding the samples to equalise their length
+* Z-score standardisation

 ### Dataset
 The dataset contains 2042 samples in total.
 The robot was sampled with frequency of 100 Hz, and the resulting dataset